Miriam DeCosta-Willis: Career

 Her four-decade-long career as a college professor and administrator began in 1957, when she was hired to teach French at LeMoyne College.
 That year, she sought to pursue graduate studies at Memphis State University, now the University of Memphis, but was denied admission due to her race.
 Instead, she applied to Johns Hopkins University under her husband's name, Sugarmon, and was accepted under the assumption that she was Jewish, although the admissions officer still questioned whether a "good Jewish wife and mother" would actually leave home and enroll.
-She graduated from Johns Hopkins with a master's degree in 1960 and Ph.D. in Romance languages in 1967.
+She graduated from Johns Hopkins with a master's degree in 1960 and PhD in Romance languages in 1967.
 She was one of the first Black women to earn a doctorate at Johns Hopkins.

 Memphis State University

 In 1966, she was hired to teach Spanish at Memphis State University, where she had been denied admission less than a decade earlier, becoming the school's first Black faculty member.
 At the university, she advised the school's Black Student Association, helping to organize a sit-in of the president's office.
 An active participant in civil rights organizing, she served as chair of the Memphis NAACP's Education Committee in the 1960s, leading a boycott of local public schools.
 She was arrested multiple times for participating in civil rights protests, she and her children were maced, and she received threatening anonymous calls to her home.
 She would remain a lifelong member of the NAACP.